Easy-Systems/documentations/docusaurus/blog/community/meet-the-team.md

 :::info
 Please be aware that this article is updated on a regular basis.

-Therefore, if a team member leaves EasySystem, their post here will be deleted without prior notification to the community due to privacy reasons.
+Therefore, if a team member leaves EasySystems, their post here will be deleted without prior notification to the community due to privacy reasons.
 :::